Fall Protection Strategies For North Star Metals Roofs

 5. Factor "Slide Distance" into Fall Clearance

 A worker falling on a steep metal roof won't drop vertically; they will slide.
 When calculating your total fall clearance, you must add the "slide distance" to the free-fall and deceleration distance.
-Failing to account for this can lead to a worker hitting a lower level before the lanyard or SRL (Self-Retracting Lifeline) fully engages.
+Failing to account for this can lead to a worker hitting a lower level before the lanyard or SRL fully engages.

 6. Store Kernmantle Ropes Away from UV Exposure

 While the aluminum and steel components of the SSRA system are nearly impervious to the sun, the kernmantle rope in your 100' HLL kit is not.
-UV rays degrade the fibers over time, leading to a "crunchy" texture and reduced strength.
+UV rays degrade the fibers over time, leading to a reduced strength.
 Always take your ropes down at the end of the day and store them in a cool, dark place.

 7. Inspect Seam Integrity Before Anchoring